edia-toolbox/edia_rcas/Packages/com.rcas.rcas/Documentation/3_RemoteEvents.md

 Remote events let you run functions remotely to trigger certain actions.
 RemoteEvents are triggered over TCP and are thus reliable.

-To designate a remote event, simply mark a function with the `RCAS.RCAS_RemoteEvent` attribute:
+To designate a remote event, simply mark a function with the `RCAS.RCAS_RemoteEvent` attribute.
+The function needs to be static.

 ```csharp
 [RCAS_RemoteEvent("some_custom_event")]